SCamopby/c4issues/README.md

    * Correct results fromn programs like multiwfn, gabedit, orbkit, molden, and others.

-  			○ A tar file is provided with the code updates.
-			§ From inside the directory containing a functioning install of CFOUR 2.1, the tar file should be extracted, as □ tar -xvf (dir)/c4fff.tar
-			§ Then run make to implement the fixes.
 Issues.
 	• Incorrect results with geometry optimization using NCC with ECP.
 		○ GEO opt  CCSD(T) NCC with FROZEN_CORE=ON requires